 Inductions for Crew a Must Under New Worksafe (WA) Regulations

-Inductions are an important information sharing session that helps to familiarise people with the locations, equipment, materials, processes and tasks they may encounter while working on a fishing vessel or aquaculture site for the first time.
+Inductions (training) are an important information sharing session that helps to familiarise people with the locations, equipment, materials, processes and tasks they may encounter while working on a fishing vessel or aquaculture site for the first time.

 To achieve the best results, inductions need to be tailored and targeted.
 They should accommodate all workers involved (i.e. employees, contractors, trainees).